crypticnfk/AnbeShivam-Metis/README.md

 # AnbeShivam

-A Decentralized platform using Quadratic Funding to manage Grants Programs for projects.
+A Decentralized Platform which uses Quadratic Funding to manage Grants Programs for projects.

 ## Tech Stack Used